jimvermunt/jimvermunt/README.md

 - 👋 Hi, I’m @jimvermunt
-- 👀 I’m interested in Speedy gonzales code
+- 👀 I’m interested in Speedy Gonzales code
 - 🌱 I’m currently learning Embedded Systems at TU/e, Visiona Applications, Parrallel Processing, and Algorithms.
 - 💞️ I’m looking to collaborate on software for mining hardware and stereo vision application.
 - 📫 How to reach me jimvermunt@hotmail.com